Historic Flower Festivals in Tokyo

 Nishiarai Daishi Temple (西新井大師) has 2 gardens of peony flowers, attracting visitors since its open in 1804.
 Although Nishiarai Daishi is located outside of central Tokyo, where international tourists rarely visit, the temple is very familiar among people living in northern Tokyo.
 Admission is free.

-* It is one-stn. ride from Nishiarai station to Daishimae stn.
+* One stop from Nishiarai to Daishimae sta.
 (It is a bit complicated)